robbyrussell/indexter/README.md

 ## Formatters

 Out of the box, inDexter returns a Ruby hash of the results.
-But maybe that's not what you want?
+But perhaps that's not what you want?
 Fortunately inDexter also provides a number of additional formatting options:

 * `hash`: the default option, returns a Ruby hash
 * `json`: renders the output as a JSON string